Major in Health Information Management (HIM)

 The Doisy College of Health Sciences is located within the Allied Health Professions building on SLU's Medical Center, so you'll interact with other students majoring in health care professions, including medicine, physical therapy, physician assistant education, occupational therapy, nuclear medicine, nutrition and dietetics, and clinical laboratory science.

-What Can You Do With a Health Information Management Degree from SLU?According to the U.S. Bureau of Labor Statistics, employment of health services managers is expected to have faster than average growth through the year 2016.
+What Can You Do With a Health Information Management Degree from SLU?According to the U.S. Bureau of Labor Statistics, employment of health services managers is expected to grow by 22 percent — over twice as fast as the overall employment rate.
 If you graduate with a health information management degree from SLU, you can work throughout the health care industry in all kinds of settings, including:

 - Ambulatory care clinics